401 Tecumseh Avenue E

 As a volunteer run not-for-profit, Tecumseh Community School relies on dedicated, talented people.

-Most of our junior sports programs are run by high school students from South Collegiate Institute.
+Some of our youth programs are run by high school students from South Collegiate Institute.
 Many of these young people are Tecumseh grads, and some have enjoyed the job so much that they have gone on to careers in teaching!

 This group, along with our friends and neighbours (ranging in age from four to eighty-five!) who participate in our programs, are the heart and soul of the Community School.
 Thank you!